 Then again, how was it the rages in our home completely stopped after months and months practicing BC concepts with them?

 Because of ideas smelling of Nancy Thomas, suggested by our therapist (to which, the NC side of the stadium goes WILD!).
 Our therapist knows Nancy Thomas personally, but is very clear she utilizes a vast array of approaches.
+Her entire practice is now moving to a Dan Hughes PACE model.

 What pushed me to look more heavily at giving my children redirection physically - with things like chewing gum, etc.?